 Method field

-The Method field is a drop down with the following options: GET, POST, PUT
+The Method field is a drop down with the following options: GET, POST, PUT, PATCH, DELETE

 This is used to set the desired request method for your API call.
-You can find this within your API docs.
+You can find this within your API docs, but as a general rule you would use a GET request to display data from an API and you would use the other methods to send data to the API.

 Results Format field